FLATTEN

 ---|---|

-SEQ | A unique sequence number associated with the input. |
+SEQ | Sequence number for the input |

-PATH | Path to the flattened element. |
+PATH | Path to the flattened element |

-VALUE | Value of the flattened element. |
+VALUE | Value of the flattened element |

 Examples

-INPUT => PARSE_JSON (
+INPUT => PARSE_JSON(

-'{"name": "John", "languages": ["English", "Spanish", "French"], "address": {"city": "New York", "state": "NY"}}'
+'{"name": "John", "languages": ["English", "Spanish"], "address": {"city": "New York"}}'

 )